 The criteria in the SOC are supported by evidence-based, peer-reviewed journal publications.
-Several studies have shown that extensive long-term trials of hormonal therapy and real-life experience living as the other gender, as well as social support and acceptance by peer and family groups, greatly improve psychological outcomes in patients undergoing gender reassignment surgery (Eldh, 1997; Landen, 1998).
-A study reported by Monstrey and colleagues (2001) described the importance of close cooperation between the many medical and behavioral specialties required for proper treatment of patients with gender dysphoria who wish to undergo gender reassignment surgery.
+Several studies have shown that extensive long-term trials of hormonal therapy and real-life experience living as the other gender, as well as social support and acceptance by peer and family groups, greatly improve psychological outcomes in patients undergoing gender-affirming surgery (Eldh, 1997; Landen, 1998).